luonggialuan/the-wild-oasis/README.md

 “The Wild Oasis” is a small boutique hotel.

-- Technology used: Reactjs, styled component, react query, react router dom, react hook form, and more.
+- Technology used: supabase, reactjs, styled component, react query, react router dom, react hook form, and more.